Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Conclusions and Discussion

-Looking forward to further work and impact of our results: \begin{itemize} \item \textbf{BBN:} In the presence of ongoing BBN nuclear reactions in addition to the neutron loss by decay, neutrons are \lq lost\rq\ to the produced nuclei, for most part in net photo-production of deuterons: Our formulation remains valid in principle, as introducing additional nuclear reaction rate loss (and gain) terms aside of $\Gamma_n$ in~\req{RateRatio} we allow for the loss of neutrons due to nuclear reactions such as photoproduction of deuterons, $n+p\to d+\gamma$.
-The importance of this remark is that the production of neutrons by WI process $\Gamma_{p\to n}$ continues to replenish to some degree such small losses as is implied by the result seen in Fig.~\ref{Xn001fig}. \item \textbf{Weinberg symmetry breaking:} We offered results for $X_n$ motivating future study of unexplored phenomena in electro-weak physics addressing the question if the value of $s_\mathrm{W}$ and thus $G_F$ could be sensitive to environmental factors.
-In the primordial Universe we suggested the need for the establishment of the temperature dependence of $s_\mathrm{W}$ and thus $G_F$.
-This clearly requires considerable theoretical effort.
-We further noted that the observed discrepancies in laboratory measured neutron lifetime measurements could be interpreted in terms of variation of $s_\mathrm{W}$ and thus $G_F$ as a function of so far not considered experimental environment.
-This is in part motivated by relatively large scatter of measured values of $s_\mathrm{W}$.
-We noted that this variance in $s_\mathrm{W}$ exceeds by a factor 8 the variation required to understand the measured neutron lifetime disagreements. \end{itemize}
+Looking forward to further work and impact of our results: \begin{itemize} \item \textbf{BBN:} In the presence of ongoing BBN nuclear reactions in addition to the neutron loss by decay, neutrons are \lq lost\rq\ to the produced nuclei, for most part in net photo-production of deuterons: Our formulation remains valid in principle, as introducing additional nuclear reaction rate loss (and gain) terms aside of $\Gamma_n$ ($\Gamma_p$) in~\req{RateRatio} we allow for the loss of neutrons due to nuclear reactions such as photoproduction of deuterons, $n+p\to d+\gamma$.
+The importance of this remark is that the production of neutrons by WI process $\Gamma_{p\to n}$ continues to replenish to some degree such small losses as is implied by the result seen in Fig.~\ref{Xn001fig}.
+Our detailed WI reaction rates and the underlying numerical data tables are made available so that BBN-network studies can directly incorporate them, providing pre-network neutron-abundance input at the precision level we have established. \item \textbf{Outlook --- astrophysical neutron-rich environments:} The kinetic-theory framework presented here transfers in principle to other settings where weak rates compete with macroscopic timescales, in particular to core-collapse supernova neutrino spheres, neutron-star mergers, and the early phases of accretion-disk outflows.
+In all these settings the relevant physics is the competition of in-medium $n\leftrightarrow p$ rates with a hydrodynamic timescale, with the Hubble rate of the present work replaced by the local expansion rate of the flow.
+The dominant physics in these environments is energy and lepton-number transport rather than precise neutron abundance~\cite{Haxton:2012bk,Janka:2017vlw,Burrows:2020qrp,Cowan:2019pkx}. \item \textbf{Weinberg symmetry breaking:} We offered results for $X_n$ motivating future study of unexplored phenomena in electro-weak physics addressing the question if the value of $s^2_\mathrm{W}$ and thus $G_\mathrm{F}$ could be sensitive to environmental factors.
+In the primordial Universe we suggested the need for the establishment of the temperature dependence of $s^2_\mathrm{W}$ and thus $G_\mathrm{F}$.
+This clearly requires considerable theoretical effort, far beyond the scope of our work.
+Without claiming any direct evidence, we have established that within measurement errors of $s^2_\mathrm{W}$, a small residual environmental component could in principle contribute to the discrepancies observed in laboratory neutron-lifetime measurements.
+Specifically, the observed scatter of measured values of $s^2_\mathrm{W}$ exceeds by a factor 8 the variation required to understand the measured neutron lifetime disagreements. \end{itemize}